passportxyz/passport-docs/pages/building-with-passport/smart-contracts/overview.md

 * Base Goerli
 * Linea Goerli

-Please note that you can explore our testnet functionality by visiting https://passport.gitcoin.co/#/dashboard/testing.
-There, you will be able to add your Passport to one of the supported testnet networks using the "Bring Passport onchain" button at the bottom of the testing app.
+Please note that you can explore our testnet functionality via the app using [Test Mode](test-mode).

 ## Available registries